 What IS a Pen Name?

 There are several reasons to consider one.
-Privacy and writing in multiple genres are the top reasons.
+Privacy and writing in different genres are the top reasons.

 I’ve also heard of writers using them if their real name is hard to pronounce, if it’s too close to another author’s, or if they think their name doesn’t “fit” with their genre.

 Escaping prejudices of various forms is unfortunately still one of the most common reasons to use a pen name.
-(I even considered using a pen name because I’m a female writing in a “male” genre.
-Ultimately, I decided everyone can just deal with that fact and I use my real name.)
+Some female authors, like me, even considered using a pen name because they are writing in a “male” genre.
+Ultimately, I decided everyone can just deal with that fact and I use my real name.

 Meet Carole Wolfe